Spherical varieties and p-adic families of cohomology classes: Applications to GSp(4)

 We apply the machinery of \cite{loeffler-spherical} and the present paper to the groups $\wG$ and $\wH$, taking the input class $z_{\wH}^{[0]}$ to be the pullback of the Eisenstein--Iwasawa class for $\GL_2 \times \GL_2$; the associated mirabolic subgroup $Q_{\wH}^0$ is then given by the preimage of the usual mirabolic of $\GL_2 \times \GL_2$, namely

 This group has an open orbit on the Borel flag variety of $\wG$, with trivial stabiliser.
 We can now obtain a family of classes in the Iwahori level tower for $\wG$.
-Comparing these with their analogues at prime-to-$p$ level is done via an Euler-factor computation, for which we refer to \cite{loeffler-zeta2}.\end{proof}
+Comparing these with their analogues at prime-to-$p$ level is done via an Euler-factor computation, for which we refer to \cite{loeffler-zeta2} (the second of the two formulae given in \S 6.3 of \emph{op.cit.}).\end{proof}